 Temporomandibular joint (TMJ) disorder, also known as TMD, is a common condition which results in pain, inflammation, and other issues affecting the jaw joints.
 The team at Dearborn Family Dentistry offers nonsurgical treatments, including customized oral appliances, to alleviate these uncomfortable effects.
 If you are experiencing symptoms of TMD, you can receive an accurate diagnosis and effective TMJ disorder treatment at the Dearborn, MI, practice of Drs.
-Bruce Luria, Mark Luria, and Dr. Rena Allswang.
+Mohanad Ballani, Mark Luria, and Dr. Rena Allswang.

 Causes of TMD